 A lesson in automated glass cutting with Kinro plant manager Eric Wiese.

 Educating constituents about the rarified world of federal policy is one senatorial task.
 But the Made in Oregon tour is mostly about the education of Jeff Merkley, even if it’s a whirlwind education.
-On the agenda this day is Barhyte Specialty Foods, located in Pendleton where Merkley toured a bottle-labeling facility, and sampled mustard and charcuterie while listening to a jovial Jan Barhyte describe potential value-added products such as locally grown horseradish.
+On the agenda this day is Barhyte Specialty Foods in Pendleton, where Merkley toured a bottle-labeling facility and sampled mustard and charcuterie while listening to a jovial Jan Barhyte describe potential value-added products such as locally grown horseradish.

-Next is Pendleton Woolen Mills, where mill manager John Boston talked about global cotton prices while the senator bore witness to the weaving of the famous jacquard blankets.
+The next stop is Pendleton Woolen Mills.
+Manager John Boston talked about global cotton prices while the senator bore witness to the weaving of the famous jacquard blankets.
 (Most other Pendleton products are manufactured in China).
 At Turtle Island Foods, home of Tofurky, Merkley, dressed in hair net and white lab coat, toured the Hood River facility and bonded with owner Seth Tibbott over their Outdoor School experiences.
-Merkley, laughing, reveals his nickname: Smash.
-Pretty much opposite of his unassuming personality.
+Merkley, laughing, reveals his nickname: "Smash."
+Pretty much the opposite of his unassuming personality.

-This is the conundrum of a sitting senator, a federal representative who in Merkley’s own words tries to “hammer away at relevant policy but not so much on the ground.”
+This is the conundrum of a sitting senator: a federal representative who, as Merkley puts it, tries to “hammer away at relevant policy but not so much on the ground.”
 Speaking after the tour, Reid says one of Merkley’s aides “did seem to be connected to the Small Business Administration and might be able to bring something to the table for us.”
 But even if nothing comes of that conversation, Reid says.
 “It was an opportunity for us to tell our story, and that’s what we wanted.”

 At the end of the day, perhaps that’s the message of the Made in Oregon tour.
 Although Merkley earned high marks for trying to understand the complexities and specificities of the issues and problems facing Oregon businesses, the practical outcome of the trip isn’t necessarily clear, either because of the breadth of those complexities, the challenges of connecting federal law to local problems, or perhaps the ability of the freshman senator to make policy.